Try the following five ways to maximize your academic performance.

 These five suggestions are not magic potions guaranteeing a transcript filled with "A's".
-Following these suggestions will take time and entail hard work on your part.
-While they do not come with a money-back guarantee, you will be rewarded with better grades by putting them into practice.
+Following these suggestions will take time and mean work on your part.
+While they do not come with a money-back guarantee, you will be rewarded with better grades if you put them into practice.

 LEWISBURG, Pa.
 (CPS) If you're going to take the time and effort to be in school, you should focus on the class while you're there -- not the dozens of other concerns pressing for your attention, a Bucknell University psychotherapist said.